 Patients and caregivers should be vigilant of behavioral changes during treatment — especially if they notice an increase in suicidal thoughts or behavior, or depression symptoms worsen.

 Overall, the side effects of TMS treatment are few and low in severity when compared to the commonly-reported side effects of antidepressant medications.
 TMS provides a safe and effective alternative to these treatment methods.
-Learn more about the TMS therapy success rate.
+Learn more about TMS therapy success rates.

 Nothing has worked for me, so TMS won’t work either.

 TMS is recommended for patients who have tried many other therapies – including multiple medications and psychotherapy – with no relief.
 One study demonstrated an improvement in symptoms in 58% of participants, and a 37% full remission rate in individuals diagnosed with treatment-resistant depression who underwent TMS.

 TMS isn’t covered by insurance.

 Nearly all major insurance providers offer coverage for TMS.
 Even if we’re not in-network with your insurance plan, we can negotiate coverage as an out-of-network provider in most cases.
 Learn more about TMS and insurance here.
 You can also learn more about TMS therapy costs.

 1- Carpenter LL et al. Transcranial magnetic stimulation (TMS) for major depression: a multisite, naturalistic, observational study of acute treatment outcomes in clinical practice.
 Depress Anxiety.
 2012;29(7):587-96.